domainsofapp/domainsofapp.github.io/_posts/2020-08-06-notable-names.md

 <p class="meta">06 Aug 2020 - Berkeley, CA</p>

-todo: Add more names from other sources and alphabetize.
+TODO: Add more names from other sources, and alphabetize.

 Amygrace
 Johnnymichael